Counterparts (band): The Current Will Carry Us (2011−2012)

-The Difference Between Hell and Home, Tragedy Will Find Us and Lineup changes (2013−2016)
+The Difference Between Hell and Home, Tragedy Will Find Us and lineup changes (2013−2016)

-The band's third album The Difference Between Hell and Home was released on 24 July 2013 to positive critical reception.
+The band's third album The Difference Between Hell and Home was released on July 24, 2013, to positive critical reception.
 A music video for the track "Witness" was posted ten days prior to the release of the album.

 In late 2013, guitarist Alex Re posted on his personal Facebook page that he had left Counterparts and would be playing his last show with the band at their hometown show in December.
 He was later replaced by Adrian Lee.
 In 2014, bassist Eric Bazinet announced that after seven years, he was leaving the band to pursue a career, and to spend time with family.
 After Bazinet's departure, Blake Hardman from Hundredth filled in on bass for the band on the Fuck the Message Tour that was headlined by Stick to Your Guns.
 Shortly afterwards, the guitarist of Kills and Thrills, Brian Kaczmarczyk, joined on bass, becoming the only non-Canadian member of the band.

-In the spring of 2015, vocalist Brendan Murphy announced in an interview that their fourth album, Tragedy Will Find Us, is expected to be released in the summer of 2015.
-On 23 April, the band announced that they have signed to Pure Noise Records, and New Damage Records.
+In the spring of 2015, vocalist Brendan Murphy announced in an interview that their fourth album, Tragedy Will Find Us, was expected to be released in the summer of 2015.
+On April 23, the band announced that they have signed to Pure Noise Records, and New Damage Records.
 Pure Noise will release their upcoming album in the U.S., while New Damage will release it in Canada.
 The fourth album was released in July 2015.
 Tyler Williams, a bandmate of Hardman's in Nashville hardcore act on Point, also joined the band during this period.
 It was announced in March 2017 the band would play the 22nd annual Vans Warped Tour.

 Counterparts entered the studio in March–April 2017, with Will Putney of Graphic Nature Audio at the production helm once again.

 Vocalist Brendan Murphy announced that he started a new band with members of Fit For An Autopsy, Misery Signals and Reign Supreme called END.
 They released an EP called From the Unforgiving Arms of God.

 You're Not You Anymore (2017−2019)

-The band's fifth album, You're Not You Anymore, was released on 22 September 2017 via New Damage / Pure Noise Records.
-They have also shared singles from the album, called Haunt Me, Bouquet, and No Servant of Mine.
+The band's fifth album, You're Not You Anymore, was released on September 22, 2017, via New Damage / Pure Noise Records.
+They have also shared singles from the album, called "Haunt Me", "Bouquet", and "No Servant of Mine".

 You're Not You Anymore was the first recorded effort without the participation of Doreen due to his departure from Counterparts.
-The band did not let lineup changes derail their creativity and spirits.
+The band did not let line-up changes derail their creativity and spirits.
 Playing an important role in the modern melodic hardcore scene, their new album is considered to have a different set of influences and a more refined sound.
-Odyssey states: "The rawness of Poison The Well's and Misery Signal's technical but absolutely emotionally devastating take on metalcore are influences they wear on their sleeve, tied together with the tortured poetry of Brendan Murphy’s lyrics."